nathan-dar/Sneaks/README.md

 ## An Overview
 **Sneaks** is an app designed to make keeping track of your sneakers easy and simple.
 The app will be able to keep track of your collection of sneakers complete with each sneaker's Brand, Model, Colourway, Size, Condition, Retail Value, and Resell Value.
-Currently there are four main features including: adding sneakers, removing sneakers, a breakdown of your collection statistics, and a viewing of the sneakers in your collection.
+Currently, there are four main features including: adding sneakers, removing sneakers, a breakdown of your collection statistics, and a viewing of the sneakers in your collection.

 **Why I Chose  This Project:**